 Service Operations Management

-ACCT801-Financial Accounting: The course emphasizes (1) the concepts and conventions that underlie financial statements, (2) the methods that are used to record, summarize and report the effects of economic activities in financial statements, (3) the interpretation and analysis of financial statements, (4) identify the main users of financial information, and (5) understand the role played in the financial reporting process by all the participants.
+ACCT801-Financial Accounting and Reporting: The course emphasizes (1) the concepts and conventions that underlie financial statements, (2) the methods that are used to record, summarize and report the effects of economic activities in financial statements, (3) the interpretation and analysis of financial statements, (4) identify the main users of financial information, and (5) understand the role played in the financial reporting process by all the participants.

 ECON801-Macroeconomics for Global Economy: Each week, the focus is on a different section of macroeconomic policy analysis.
 These sections provide a wide spectrum including monetary policy, financial markets, fiscal policy, foreign trade dynamics, labor market as well as global and domestic challenges awaiting the global and the Turkish economy in the post global crisis era.

 ECON803-Economics for Managers: The course reviews microeconomic concepts such as supply and demand, production, cost, perfect competition and monopoly.
 The course also shows how economics affects main business decisions such as compensation, pricing, and market entry.
 Game theory and strategy are the final topics of the course.

 FIN802-Corporate Finance: This course firstly describes the financial markets and the financial instruments traded in these markets.
 Throughout the course, there is increasingly more exposure to the quantitative tools and methods of modern finance.
 Managers face two broad types of financial decisions: investment decisions (which investments should be made) and financing decisions (how to raise funds to pay for investments).
 This course develops the tools and methods necessary for managers to make intelligent investment decisions.
 The role of financing decisions and their effects on firm value are left to a follow-up course.